davidk/PanaPIR/README.md

 This is a Panasonic PIR breakout board.
 It breaks out the sensor onto 0.1"/2.54mm pitch headers, for use with a solderless breadboard.

-Here is what it looks like (the current version is slightly different, with proper spacing for solderless breadboarding and space for a small 0603 [imperial] decoupling capacitor):
+Here is what it looks like currently:

+Top (alongside the EKMC1601111):
 ![Panasonic PIR breakout board - top](pictures/top_side_white_pir.png)

+Rear:
 ![Panasonic PIR breakout board - bottom](pictures/back_side_white_pir_bottom.png)

 ## Board notes